mdickinson/bigfloat/Doc/index.rst

   otherwise specified.
 * Integer or float arguments are converted exactly to :class:`BigFloat` instances.
-* The format of the result and the rounding mode used are taken from the current context.
+* The format of the result and the rounding mode used to obtain that result are taken from the current context.
 * Attributes of the current context can be overridden by supplying an explicit ``context`` keyword argument.
 * Results are correctly rounded.